AdamClayton98/JokesWebApp/README.md

 ##Setup
 * Clone/download this project to your computer
 * If you don't already, download & install Docker from https://www.docker.com/products/docker-desktop
-* Open a command line & navigate to the jokesapp folder
+* Open a command line & navigate to the JokesWebApp folder
 * Enter the command 'docker-compose up --build -d' with docker desktop open
 * Check in docker that jokesapp is there under Containers / Apps
 * Open a browser and go to 'localhost:8082' and log in with credentials 'user' and 'password123'